DevMountain/react-4-afternoon/README.md

 ### Summary

-We will now work with our `ClassList` component to display the students enrolled for that specific class.
+In this step, we will now work with our `ClassList` component to display the students enrolled for that specific class.
 To get this data, we will be making an HTTP call to our `json-server`.

 ### Instructions